zachgk/catln/docs/contrib/building.md

 ### Tests

-To run the Catln test suite, execute `stack test`.
+To run the Catln test suite, execute `stack test --pedantic`.

 You can also load the tests within the repl: